 - 1.4 The neighbourhood plan area covers the whole of the parish, see Figure 1. - 1.5 When complete the Harbury and Deppers Bridge Neighbourhood Development Plan (HNDP) will become part of the statutory development plan and will be used to help determine future planning applications in Harbury Parish. - 1.6 To take effect, a neighbourhood development plan requires the support of a simple majority in a referendum of the neighbourhood.
-The full plan preparation process is shown in Figure 2. - 1.7 Following a series of informal and formal consultations held in accordance with the Neighbourhood Plan Regulations, the HNDP was approved at referendum on 29th November 2018.
+The full plan preparation process is shown in Figure 2. - 1.7 Following informal consultations, we have now prepared a draft of the HNDP for the first formal (Regulation 14) consultation.
+You can view copies of the plan by visiting the following links: - Harbury Parish Council web site - Harbury Neighbourhood Development Plan web site - Harbury Neighbourhood Development Plan Facebook page